YashAgarwal60/Stock-Prediction-using-Linear-Regression-/README.md

-# Stock-Prediction-using-Linear-Regression-
+# Web scraping on Python with the help of GUI interface
-Its a implementation of Linear Regression on stock prediction with the GUI interface
+ Its an implementation of Web scraping with the help of GUI on Python